-Transit service began in Wake Forest on July 7, 2008, giving residents the opportunity to ride a weekday rush-hour express from Wake Forest to downtown Raleigh and use a local circulator service that serves the town and provides access to grocery stores, shopping, and other services.
+Transit service began in Wake Forest in July 2008 giving residents the opportunity to ride a weekday rush-hour express from Wake Forest to downtown Raleigh and use a local circulator service that serves the town and provides access to grocery stores, shopping, and other services.
 The two new routes are the result of a partnership between the Town of Wake Forest, Triangle Transit, and the City of Raleigh.

 Both the express route and the local circulator route are operated by CAT - Capital Area Transit.

 The Wake Forest-Raleigh Express serves a Park and Ride Lot (located at the intersection of White Street and Elm Avenue) in Wake Forest, the Triangle Town Center Park-and-Ride at Orvis, State Government, and the Moore Square Transit Station during rush hour.
 During the midday, service is only provided between downtown Wake Forest and Triangle Town Center with timed transfers to CAT Route 1 throughout the day.

 The Wake Forest-Raleigh Express fare is $2.50 each way in rush hours and $2 each way in midday.
 Discounted 30-day passes are available online at www.GoTriangle.org.

 If you are a Wake Forest resident with a physical or mental disability that makes it impossible to drive a car and/or use Wake Forest Bus Service, you may qualify for the Accessible Raleigh Transportation Program (ART).
 This program provides subsidized curb-to-curb transportation service through participating contractors.
 The program in Wake Forest is administered by the City of Raleigh and funded by the Town of Wake Forest.